 Arthropods are invertebrates with an external skeleton, a segmented body and jointed appendages.
 Diverse and widespread, trilobites were amongst the most successful of all early animals, roaming the oceans for over 270 million years before suffering a mass extinction.
-Due to their ancient demise, Richard learns about trilobites from their fossilised remnants and his research has significantly furthered our understanding of invertebrate evolution.
+Due to their ancient demise, Richard learnt about trilobites from their fossilised remnants and his research significantly furthered our understanding of invertebrate evolution.

-A talented science communicator, and winner of the Royal Society’s Michael Faraday Prize, Richard has appeared in many natural history television programmes for the BBC.
-In 2010, he travelled with David Attenborough to the Atlas Mountains to find trilobite fossils for BBC Two’s First Life.
-In 1993, Richard’s book The Hidden Landscape: Journey into the Geological Past was named the Natural World Book of the Year.
+A talented science communicator, and winner of the Royal Society's Michael Faraday Prize, Richard appeared in many natural history television programmes for the BBC.
+In 2010, he travelled with David Attenborough to the Atlas Mountains to find trilobite fossils for BBC Two's First Life.
+In 1993, Richard's book The Hidden Landscape: Journey into the Geological Past was named the Natural World Book of the Year.

 Subject groups